aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/06-work-with-s3.md

 +++
 title = "d.
-Create an S3 Bucket" weight = 80
+Opt - Create an S3 Bucket"
+weight = 80
 tags = ["tutorial", "cloud9", "s3"]
 +++

 Now that you have access to the AWS CLI, you can use it to create an S3 bucket, then upload a file to this bucket.
 You can later use this bucket to load files into Lustre.
 For more information Amazon S3, see [Amazon Simple Storage Service Documentation](https://docs.aws.amazon.com/s3/index.html).
 Alternatively, you can also perform these steps in the AWS Management Console, but this workshop uses AWS CLI.

 1. Open a Cloud9 terminal and enter the following command to list existing buckets.
 (This command may return several or no buckets.)
 ```bash
 aws s3 ls
 ```
 2. Create an S3 bucket with a unique name using the following command.

 {{% notice info %}}
 The bucket name must start with **s3://**.
 Choose a random prefix, postfix, or append your name.
 {{% /notice %}}

 ```bash